Comfortable and Furious

 Well, let’s make an effort here.
 How is the chemistry between the leads?

 Like two actors in a porn shoot that meet immediately before the camera rolls.
 He is a drifter who collects scrap metal for cash, or is a soldier, or both.
 Soldiers get a lot of free time to wander the deserts.
 His girlfriend is an artist, which in films like this means she spends her time making appallingly formless ‘art’.
-So He brings home the head of a killer robot to Her, who paints it with the colors of the American flag, as if that by itself speaks volumes.
+So, he brings home the head of a killer robot to Her, who paints it with the colors of the American flag, as if that by itself speaks volumes.
 No, you actually need to have a reason to use metaphors.
-Anyway, the robot comes to life, pulls itself together, and begins murdering shit in what feels like twice the film’s 90 minute running time.
+Anyway, the robot comes to life, pulls itself together, and begins murdering shit in what feels like twice the film’s 90-minute running time.

 Why is there a voyeur in this?

 There is no attempt to hide this behind some intellectual exercise.
 The guy across from the heroine is filming the leads during a sex scene lifeless and poorly lit enough to lower your sperm count.
 Here is the funny part – he films her in infrared.
 That’s right – he is beating off with his tongue flickering everywhere to a couple of shapeless red blobs.
-So if dividing amoeba gets your rocks off, then Hardware is the film for you.
+So, if dividing amoeba gets your rocks off, then Hardware is the film for you.
 Why does he do this instead of using a night vision camera or a fucking normal one?
-Well, since the budget of the film came from scouring couches left on the curb for change, the director figured as long as he rented an infrared camera to represent the robots vision, he may as well use it for something else.
+Well, since the budget of the film came from scouring couches left on the curb for change, the director figured as long as he rented an infrared camera to represent the robot’s vision, he may as well use it for something else.

 Two black guys are in it.
 They die, right?

 Shortly after their introduction.
-A Stepin Fetchit type is playing chess with a black guy wearing glasses, who states that a Sicilian manuever invariably beats a computer, since they do not understand sacrifice.
+A Stepin Fetchit type is playing chess with a black guy wearing glasses, who states that a Sicilian maneuver invariably beats a computer, since they do not understand sacrifice.
 A good line, except nobody sacrifices themselves to save the Queen anyway.
 They follow the heroine into the apartment so that one can be cut in half by the door (spraying metaphorically significant amounts of blood) and he accidentally shoots the other guy.
 The robot really doesn’t do much.
 The woman gets a bat and beats the shit out of it, eventually giving it a good shower.
 The killing prowess of Mark 13 decreases exponentially as it nears the top of the actor credits.

 Being a sci-fi opus, scientific fact is respected, right?

 The robot dies if exposed to water, so this population-reducing juggernaut is spiffy unless caught in the rain.
 Or if it gets showered with blood.
 Or fucking anything.
-It sees in infrared, despite its stated purpose of operating in arid climates where infrared would light up with the 110 degree temperature emanating from every surface.
+It sees in infrared, despite its stated purpose of operating in arid climates where infrared would light up with the 110-degree temperature emanating from every surface.
 Predator is ripped off further when the heroine hides in an open fridge to conceal her body heat, which is great except if the surface body temperature plummeted far enough for her to disappear in the cold of the fridge, she would be in profound hypothermia and be rather dead.
 And hot bodies don’t cool off that fast.
 The robot carries a toxin that apparently dissolves body tissue and attacks neurons and produces euphoria, walks the dog, gets the mail, and kills instantly.
 The robot repairs itself by dragging itself (including individual wires) across the room.

 Why is Iggy Pop in this?